pilanop/pilanop/README.md

 Sure, here's a possible GitHub profile markdown with a cool design:

 👋 Hello there!
-I'm Khalid Mohammed 👨‍💻
+I'm Khalid 👨‍💻
 =========================================

-💻 Full-Stack Developer
+💻 Developer
 -----------------------

 Passionate about developing web applications and creating seamless user experiences.
 I'm currently enhancing my skills in Full-Stack development at ALX Learning SE.